90-Second Read: Hantavirus latest: Americans disembark cruise and head home for quarantine

 Published

 TENERIFE, Canary Islands, Passengers, including Americans, aboard the cruise ship stricken by a Hantavirus outbreak disembarked in the Canary Islands and began flying home Sunday on military and government planes after being escorted ashore by personnel in full protective gear.
 Here is what to expect with their return: RELATED: Hantavirus latest: What's next for cruise, passengers heading home WHO officials explained on Saturday, May 9, 2026, the evacuation process coming for passengers and some crew onboard the cruise ship with the Hantavirus outbreak.
-Jay Bhattacharya, said Americans would first be flown to the University of Nebraska, which has a federally funded quarantine facility, to assess whether they have been in close contact with any symptomatic people and their risk levels for spreading the virus.
-A methodical procedure was in place.
+Bhattacharya noted the seven Americans who left the cruise earlier have been in the U.S. for roughly two weeks, and they are living across the country.

 Source reference